 - if you have allergies to medicines, foods, or other substances

-- if you have a history of urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, nervous system problems (eg, tumors), seizures, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems, a stroke, or diabetes or high blood sugar
+- if you have a history of urinary problems (eg, blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spine or spinal cord, nervous system problems (eg, tumors), seizures, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems (eg, in the brain), a stroke, or diabetes or high blood sugar

 - if you have bone problems (eg, weak bones, osteoporosis) or if a family member has had bone problems